-One of the most significant innovations in creating and implementing formal processes is the use of “workflow tools.”
+One of the most significant innovations in creating and implementing formal processes is using “workflow tools.”
 What does that mean?
 You ask.
 That’s a good question.
 I’ve not talked to many, especially in the church, who are doing anything along these lines.

-A “workflow process” is one that is all electronic, notifying and prompting people involved in the process along the way.
+A “workflow process” is all electronic, notifying and prompting people involved in the process along the way.

 Here’s a simple example.
 Most churches have a purchasing process.
 You know, you print out the purchase requisition, fill it out, decide on an account number, and submit it to your supervisor for approval.
-From there, it goes to your purchasing person or otherwise is used to make the approved purchase.
+From there, it goes to your purchasing person or is used to make the approved purchase.
 Right?

 Using a workflow tool (like that provided with Formstack), this process would be “automated.”

 First, the purchase requisition form would be built as an electronic form, and the steps in the process would be set up as “queues” or buckets containing forms as they progress through each step in the process.
 Am I losing you yet?
-When a completed form is submitted, it would move from the first queue, “Complete and Submit Purchase Requisition,” to the second queue, “Review Purchase Requisition.”
+When a completed form is submitted, it will move from the first queue, “Complete and Submit Purchase Requisition,” to the second queue, “Review Purchase Requisition.”